aexol-studio/deenruv/packages/ui-devkit/README.md

 # @deenruv/ui-devkit

-This package contains utilities for creating extensions to the Vendure Admin UI.
+This package contains utilities for creating extensions to the Deenruv Admin UI.